 - Ability to track data and provide written reports.

 - Good interpersonal and communication skills – written and oral.

 - You are required to possess and maintain a valid class 5 BC driver’s license as well as appropriate insurance for work.

 - You may be required to work evenings and weekends.

 - You will be subject to satisfactory reference check and criminal records review and policy record checks.

-- Confidentiality: The incumbent must adhere to the Snuneymuxw First Nation’s Standards of Conduct and policies.
+- The incumbent must adhere to the Snuneymuxw First Nation’s policies and procedures.

 Please submit your current resume and cover letter to:

 668 Centre Street, Nanaimo, BC, V9R 4Z4 or email: HR@snuneymuxw.ca fax: 250-753-3492